GoogleCloudPlatform/ai-infra-cluster-provisioning/samples/gke-beta/a3_multiNIC_network/README.md

 This is only an experimental workaround for creation of GKE clusters with A3 machines with multi-NIC network.

-This provides a sample for creating a AI cluster using [GKE](https://cloud.google.com/kubernetes-engine) with A3 machines and multi-NIC network.
+This provides a sample for creating a ML cluster using [GKE](https://cloud.google.com/kubernetes-engine) with A3 machines and multi-NIC network.
 This cluster uses:
 1. Single GKE cluster with provided [version](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version)